Inside Dunkirk's new migrant camp

 Thirty-one people headed for the UK have drowned in the English Channel near Calais after their boat sank.

-Last week French police officers evicted up to 1,500 people from a camp in Grande Synthe, Dunkirk, dubbed the 'New Jungle’.
+Last week French police officers evacuated up to 1,500 people from a camp in Grande Synthe, Dunkirk, dubbed the 'New Jungle’.

 But many have now settled at a site down the road as they hope to reach the UK by crossing the English Channel - a perilous journey.